kokkos/kokkos-core-wiki/Testing-Workflow-Components.md

 ## Test Descriptions

 The Kokkos source directories contain the test problems that are exercised in nightly, release and promotion testing.
 The following kokkos source directories contain nearly a hundred tests.
 Please consult individual directories and test problems for necessary details.
-Results from these tests are presented as pass/fail.

 ```c++
 kokkos/algorithms/unit_tests   - 8